ygd/ygd.github.io/_posts/2015-12-14-why-i-switch-from-wordpress-to-jekyll.md

 There are also contents which takes effort to keep everything synchronized between your local and production WordPress installation.
 By the way, this is the same for all websites or blogs with a database.

 Maybe it is a nice to have all contents synched because dummy content is doing the job as well.
-But then with Jekyll you have something nice.
+But then with Jekyll you have something nice, because your website is looking the same on all environments.

 ## Ruby is more fun then PHP

-When we speak about fun and clean, I think the Ruby language is more fun and more clean then PHP.
+When we speak about fun and clean, I think the [Ruby][ruby] language is more fun and more clean then PHP.
 This will be quickly clear when you look at the syntax.

 I have also the feeling of a young and dynamic Ruby community.
 PHP makes me feel like 80’S, old and dusty.